kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 	return data
 ```

-**Important remark**: Each iterator is available only once from the root kernel pipeline (Subsequent cases the *function routines.pop_loop_iterator* returns with 'None' value).
+**Important remark**: For every execution/iteration of a loop kernel the corresponding iterator value is implicitly provided by the framework, but only once.
+Subsequent calls of the *function routines.pop_loop_iterator* returns with 'None' value.
+So it is the responsibility of the developer to make the current iterator value available
+for other functions of the loop kernel, if needed.

 ## Generaly Implemented Routines